Flafla2/flafla2.github.io/_posts/2016-10-01-raymarching.md

 ## Introduction to Raymarching

 Raymarching is similar to traditional raytracing in that a ray is cast into the scene for each pixel.
-In a raytracer, you are given a set of equations that determines the intersection of a ray and the objects you are rendering.
-This way it is possible to get a fully accurate representation of what objects the ray intersects (that is, the objects that the camera sees).
+In a raytracer, you are given a set of equations that determine the intersection of a ray and the objects you are rendering.
+This way it is possible to find which objects the ray intersects (that is, the objects that the camera sees).
 It is also possible to render nonpolygonal objects such as spheres because you only need to know the sphere / ray intersection formula (for example).
 However, raytracing is very expensive, especially when you have many objects and complex lighting.
-Additionally you can not raytrace through a volumetric material, such as clouds or water.
+Additionally you can not raytrace through volumetric materials, such as clouds and water.
 Therefore raytracing is largely inadequate for realtime applications.

 <p style="text-align: center">
     <img src="/img/2016-10-01-raymarching/figure1.png" style="text-align: center; width: 100%; max-width: 450px;" /><br />